Plaszow - German concentration and labor camp

 From September 1944, the camp commandant was Kurt Schupke, who performed his duties until the evacuation of the camp.

-The last transport left for Auschwitz Birkenau on January 14, 1945.
-Some of the prisoners also set out on a death march - on foot to Auschwitz-Birkenau.
 A few days later, the Red Army entered the camp and adapted it, among others, as an ammunition magazine.

 On August 27, 1946, the trial of Amon Göth, one of the worst Nazi criminals, SS officer, commander of the concentration camp in Płaszów near Krakow and liquidator of the ghettos in Krakow and Tarnów began before the Supreme National Tribunal in Krakow.
 The trial took place from August 27 to September 5, 1946.
 Göth was sentenced to death by hanging.
 The sentence was carried out on September 13, 1946 in the Krakow prison on Montelupich Street.
 Only the third attempted execution ended in Göth's death (the length of the rope was incorrectly calculated during the first two).
 Apparently, his last words before the execution were "Heil Hitler".